casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 (check out music informatics for references here)

-**Intervals**  : such as absolute value differences in the sequence (melodic intervals)
+**Intervals**  : such as absolute value differences in the sequence (melodic intervals)  (e.g. Persichetti, 1961: Pease & Pulling, 2001)

-*Scales* :
+*Scales* :     (Miller, 1996)

 *Modal* (Pease & Pulling, 2001) (Pease, T. 2004)

 **Melody** : A sequence of

-*Themes* :
+*Themes* :     (Miller, 1996;Pease, 2004)

-*Melodic Development* : Meta pattern     :relative value difference patterns that are repeated with different absolute values locally (thematic development)
+*Melodic Development* : Meta pattern     :relative value difference patterns that are repeated with different absolute values locally (thematic development)        (Miller, 1996; Pease, 2004)

 **Harmony** :

-*Chords*: In monophonic (single melodies) these would often be "broken" in the sense that chord notes are played in sequence rather than simultaneously.
+*Chords*: In monophonic (single melodies) these would often be "broken" in the sense that chord notes are played in sequence rather than simultaneously.     (e.g. Persichetti, 1961; Pease & Pulling, 2001)

-*Harmonic Development/ Chord progression* :  meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).
+*Harmonic Development/ Chord progression* :  meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).   (e.g. Persichetti, 1961; Pease & Pulling, 2001)

 *Rhythm*: On/off sequences in time.

 **Performance**